KiritoMiao/colab-connect/README.md

 https://user-images.githubusercontent.com/8587189/232783372-8f2a5f83-1e57-42f0-8740-4b7e5901b561.mp4

 > [!WARNING]
-> Please use the tool at your own risk as it might break Google Colab's [TOS](https://research.google.com/colaboratory/faq.html#limitations-and-restrictions) and can get your account limited / banned.
+> This tool is only allowed by Google Colab's [TOS](https://research.google.com/colaboratory/faq.html#limitations-and-restrictions) if you are a paid user and have subscription to Colab Pro.

 ## Usage
 You can make a copy of this [notebook](https://colab.research.google.com/drive/1VAlrgB4IpBazkQRrZtSPjeTNR3P27FwQ?usp=sharing) to get started.